icaruso21/compressing-item-sets/README.md

 # compressing-item-sets

-A data mining project
+A suite of algorithms for finding interesting item sets in large databases by considering the item sets that *compress* the data best.
+Python implementations of the algorithms described in ["Item Sets That Compress"](http://www.cs.uu.nl/groups/ADA/pubs/2006/item_sets_that_compress-siebes,vreeken,vanleeuwen.pdf).

+## Usage

+`python main.py version filepath`

-# Environment Setup
+## Environment Setup

 To create a new environment: